-In this Annual Information Form (AIF), references to "Suncor" or "the company" mean Suncor Energy Inc., its subsidiaries, partnerships and joint arrangements (including those identified in Note 29 of the company's 2021 audited Consolidated Financial Statements), unless the context otherwise requires.
-Suncor Energy Inc. has numerous direct and indirect subsidiaries, partnerships and joint arrangements ("affiliates"), which own and operate assets and conduct activities in different jurisdictions.
+In this Annual Information Form (AIF), references to "Suncor" or "the company" mean Suncor Energy Inc., its subsidiaries, partnerships and joint arrangements (including those identified in Note 29 of the company's 2022 audited Consolidated Financial Statements), unless the context otherwise requires.
+Suncor Energy Inc. has numerous direct and indirect subsidiaries, partnerships and joint arrangements (affiliates), that own and operate assets and conduct activities in different jurisdictions.
 The terms "Suncor" or "the company" in this AIF are used herein for simplicity of communication and only mean that there is an affiliation with Suncor Energy Inc., without necessarily identifying the specific nature of the affiliation.
 The use of such terms in any statement herein does not mean that they apply to Suncor Energy Inc. or any particular affiliate, and does not waive the corporate separateness of any affiliate.
 For further clarity, Suncor Energy Inc. does not directly operate or own assets in the U.S. References to the "Board of Directors" or the "Board" mean the Board of Directors of Suncor Energy Inc.

 All financial information is reported in Canadian dollars, unless otherwise noted.
 Production volumes are presented on a working-interest basis, before royalties, unless otherwise noted.
 Libyan production volumes are presented on an economic basis.

-References to the 2021 audited Consolidated Financial Statements mean Suncor's audited Consolidated Financial Statements prepared in accordance with Canadian generally accepted accounting principles (GAAP), which is within the framework of International Financial Reporting Standards (IFRS), the notes thereto and the auditor's report thereon, as at and for each year in the two-year period ended December 31, 2021.
-References to the MD&A mean Suncor's Management's Discussion and Analysis, dated February 23, 2022.
+References to the 2022 audited Consolidated Financial Statements mean Suncor's audited Consolidated Financial Statements prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB), the notes thereto and the auditor's report thereon, as at and for each year in the twoyear period ended December 31, 2022.
+References to the annual 2022 MD&A mean Suncor's Management's Discussion and Analysis for the year ended December 31, 2022, dated March 6, 2023.

 This AIF contains forward-looking statements based on Suncor's current plans, expectations, estimates, projections and assumptions.
-This information is subject to a number of risks and uncertainties, including those discussed in this document in the Risk Factors section, many of which are beyond the company's control.
-Users of this information are cautioned that actual results may differ materially.
-Refer to the Advisory - Forward-Looking Information and Non-GAAP Financial Measures section of this AIF for information regarding risk factors and material assumptions underlying the forward-looking statements.
+This information is subject to a number of risks and uncertainties, many of which are beyond the company's control.
+Many of these risk factors and other assumptions related to Suncor's forward-looking statements are discussed in further detail throughout this AIF and the company's annual 2022 MD&A under the heading Risk Factors, which section is incorporated by reference herein and available on Suncor's SEDAR profile at sedar.com.
+Users of this information are cautioned that actual results may differ materially from those expressed or implied by the forward-looking statements contained herein.
+Refer to the Advisory - Forward-Looking Information and Non-GAAP Financial Measures section of this AIF for information on risk factors and the material assumptions underlying the forward-looking statements.